 Inter-State Council – Introduction

 The nation can progress only if the Union and State Governments work hand in hand.
 There are many challenges to maintain the federation.
 For a soothing functioning of the system, it is necessary to conduct periodic debates and discussions.

 Inter-State Council is not a permanent constitutional body, which can be created at any time if it seems to the President that the public interest would be served by the establishment of such council.
 It was set up in 1990 through a presidential ordinance for the first time as per the recommendations of the Sarkaria Commission under the Ministry of Home affairs.
 The secretarial functions of the Zonal Councils have been reassigned to the Inter-State Council Secretariat from 1st April 2011.

-Inter-State Council works as an instrument for cooperation, coordination and the evolution of common policies The interstate council is proposed to meet thrice a year.
+Inter-State Council works as an instrument for cooperation, coordination and the evolution of common policies.
+The interstate council is proposed to meet thrice a year.
 But in 26 years, it has met only 11 times.
-Recently the meeting was held after a gap of 10 years in Delhi in July 2016.
+The latest meeting was held after a gap of 10 years in Delhi in July 2016.

 Inter-State Council Composition

 Prime Minister acts as the chairman of the council.
 (Read about Prime Minister and Council of Ministers in the linked article.)